Hammer2409/My-Codes/README.md

 # My-Codes
-Find some my codes and other interesting codes that may help someone.
+Please find some of my code and other interesting code snippets that may be helpful to someone.